Prototyping with SLA vs. FDM

 Discover the manufacturing process best-suited for specific prototypes

-The ideal additive manufacturing process for prototyping will depend on a number of factors.
+The ideal 3D printing process for prototyping will depend on a number of factors.
 If resolution, accuracy, and surface finish are highly important — or if product teams are looking to create fully functional prototypes — then SLA is likely the strongest choice.
 However, if teams are looking to create a rapid, low-cost proof-of-concept, then FDM printing will likely be the more economical option.

 Partnering with an on-demand digital manufacturer like Fast Radius optimizes the product development process.
 Our team of seasoned designers, engineers, technologists, and advisors bring decades of expertise to each project, working closely with customers to refine part design, prototype quickly and effectively, manufacture parts in custom volumes, and ensure that orders are fulfilled on schedule.